kalyan-prusty/vedic_multiplier/README.md

-# 4bit Vedic Multiplier with Kogge Stone PPA
+# 4bit Pipelined Vedic Multiplier with Kogge Stone PPA

 Urdhva Tiryagbhyam sutra which is the general formula applicable to all cases of multiplication .“Urdhva” and “Tiryagbhyam” words are derived from Sanskrit literature.
 Urdhva means “Vertically” and Tiryagbhyam means “crosswise”.
 It is based on a novel concept, where the generation of all intermediates can be done with the concurrent addition of partial products.

 This repository presents the mixed signal design for Vedic Multiplier using PPA (Parallel Prefix Adder) designed in [Mixed Signal SoC design
 Marathon using eSim & SKY130](https://hackathon.fossee.in/esim/).
 Partial product generation logic, a complete analog circuit is designed in [eSim](https://esim.fossee.in/home) and is simulated with [NgSpice](http://ngspice.sourceforge.net/docs.html) & SKY130 library.
-KSA designed using Verilog HDL is simulated & verified in [Makerchip](https://www.makerchip.com/).
+KSA & 16-bit Flipflop are designed using Verilog HDL is simulated & verified in [Makerchip](https://www.makerchip.com/).

 All the project related files are available [here](https://github.com/kalyan-prusty/vedic_multiplier/tree/main/vedic_multi_4bit_test).